Trail descriptions in and around the San Francisco Bay Area

 Demo Forest (Corral Trail)

 The shortest "full" loop you can make at Demo Forest.
-It misses some of the best trails, but might fill a need for an easier ride or as a second loop.
+It misses some of the best trails, but might fill a need for an easier ride or for a second loop.

 Fun